Lincoln Mark LT

-The Mark LT is based on the Ford F-150 pickup truck.
-It uses the same 330-cubic-inch, 300 hp 5.4 L Triton V8 and has four doors.
+The Mark LT was manufactured at Ford's River Rouge Plant in Dearborn, Michigan, and at the Ford Cuautitlan plant in Cuautitlán, Mexico, on the same lines as the closely related Ford F-150, on which it was based.
+It used the same 330-cubic-inch, 300 hp 5.4 L Triton V8 and has four doors.
 The Mark LT also had optional all-wheel drive.

-Lincoln had hoped to sell 13,000 Mark LT's annually in the United States.
+Lincoln projected selling 13,000 Mark LT's annually in the United States.
 The Mark LT was more successful than the Blackwood in its first year of sales with 10,274 sold in the first calendar year of sales (February 2005 through February 2006).
 The 2006 Mark LT outsold the Cadillac Escalade EXT, but the 2007 EXT gained on the Mark LT's sales consistently.
-After disappointing sales, the Mark LT was cancelled in the United States and Canada after the first generation, but a second generation was sold in Mexico where it was often the Lincoln Division's best selling model.
+After disappointing sales, the Mark LT was cancelled in the United States and Canada after the first generation.
+A second generation was marketed in Mexico where it was often the Lincoln Division's best selling model.

 First generation (2006–2008)

 For 2007, the Mark LT received a grille facelift, optional DVD-based navigation system and other luxury and cosmetic features.
 For 2008, the Mark LT received the addition of the color of Light French Silk clearcoat metallic and an optional rearview camera back-up system.